Montessori Partnership Level 4 Montessori Diploma in Early Years Education

 About Our Workshops 2 different formats for you to do your workshop element

-You can choose to do the 2 week summer workshop which is held in a different location every summer during the last week of July and the first week of August.
+You can choose to do the 2 week summer course which is held in a different location every summer during the last week of July and the first week of August.

 You might find attending 6 x weekend workshops more convenient.
 We hold these throughout the year in different locations around the UK.
 Please download the information pack below for more information.
 You can mix and match locations but we strongly recommend that you attend Practical Life and Sensorial first.
 This will make your progress through the course easier for you.